Monk: "If I have nothing in my mind, what shall I do?"

 Internal exclusive and full use of UTF-8 encoding, and self-translating transient symbols (strings), make it easy to write country- and language-independent applications.

 Despite the fact that PicoLisp is an interpreted-only system, the performance is quite good.
 Typical Lisp programs operating on list data structures are executed in (interpreted) PicoLisp at about the same speed as in (compiled) CMUCL, and about two or three times faster than in CLisp or Scheme48.
-Programs with lots of numeric calculations, however, may be slower on a 32-bit system, due to PicoLisp's somewhat inefficient implementation of numbers.
-The 64-bit version improved on that.

 But in practice, speed was never a problem, even with the first versions of